CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 https://github.com/CMU-Heinz-95702/Lab2-InterestingPicture

 c.
 Create a new web project in IntelliJ named InterestingPicture.
 If necessary, change the directory to put this project in a folder of your choosing.
-The project should be a Java Enterprise Web application project using TomEE 9 (note that it shows up as v.
-10) using Java 16, Maven, and JUnit (which won't be needed); change the Group to ds (that's the package name); the name of the Artifact should be "InterestingPicture".
-Make sure to choose Jakarta EE 9 (*not* Java EE 8) and Servlet 5.0.0.
+The project should be a Jakarata EE (formerly Java Enterprise Web) application project using TomEE 9 (note that it might show up as v.
+10) using JDK 17 (or higher, if that's what you've installed), Java (not Kotlin or Groovy), Maven, and JUnit (which won't be needed); change the Group to ds (that's the package name); the name of the Artifact should be "InterestingPicture".
+Make sure to choose Jakarta EE 10 (*not* Java EE 8) and Servlet 6.0.0.
 The Jakarta choice is easy to miss; it may default to Java EE 8; failing to get this setting correct will cause the application to fail when you run it, so get this right!

 d.
 Expand (in the Project window) src -> main -> java.
 Delete the HelloServlet.java file (right-click and choose Delete); also delete the ds.InterestingPicture package.
 Right-click on java and choose New->Package to create package ds.
 Then copy InterestingPictureModel.java and InterestingPictureServlet.java (from a Finder or FileExplorer window) and paste into package ds (right-click on ds and choose Paste).

 e.
-Similarly, copy prompt.jsp and response.jsp into the webapp folder, and web.xml into the WEB-INF folder (choose "overwrite" because there's already a web.xml file there).
+Similarly, copy prompt.jsp and result.jsp into the webapp folder, and web.xml into the WEB-INF folder (choose "overwrite" because there's already a web.xml file there).
 Delete the index.jsp file from the webapp folder.

 f.
 Choose the Run-Edit Configurations.
 Make sure TomEE 10 is showing.
-Click the Deployment tab; near the bottom (you may have to scroll down to see it), type
+Click the Deployment tab; near the bottom (you may have to scroll down to see it), copy

 /InterestingPicture-1.0-SNAPSHOT